Kwadwo Afari-Gyan

 Kwadwo Afari-Gyan CSG (born 18 June 1945) is a Ghanaian academic, political scientist and election administrator.
 He was Chairman of the Electoral Commission of Ghana from 1993 to 2015.

 Early life and education

 Afari-Gyan was born on 18 June 1945 at Anyimon in the Brong Ahafo Region of Ghana.
 He attended Achimota School and Adisadel College for his A Level and also graduated from the University of Ghana in 1967 with a BA degree in Philosophy.
-He went on to attain a MA degree in African politics in 1969 from the same university.
+He attained a MA degree in African politics in 1969 from the same university.
 He also studied in the United States where he was awarded a Ph.
 D. in political science from the University of California, Santa Barbara in 1974.